 I was enlightened and energized during candid talks at the conference, a two-day professional development seminar for 1,000 high-performing black managers and leaders that was packed with leadership lessons and networking opportunities.
 We discussed our career journeys and heard from executives and CEOs leading Fortune 500 companies.

 There was a common thread, and it was this: Everyone, at some point in their career, had faced opposition.
 Like me, they had faced challenges in their professional development but had overcome them.
 Maybe they felt as if they couldn’t be themselves at work or were uncertain navigating in a new position, but they had found their stride.

 This struggle was crystallized by a quote I encountered by civil-rights leader Dorothy Height at the museum: “Greatness is not measured by what a man or woman accomplishes, but by the opposition he or she has overcome to reach his goals.”
 What I learned, heard about and experienced at the conference came together and helped me resolve to be intentional about my professional development.

-I’m grateful for my challenging work.
-I’m grateful to Darden for choosing me to learn and grow along with other black leaders.
-I’m grateful that 2020 promises to be my best year yet — I intend to make it so.
+I’m grateful for my challenging work, and I’m grateful to Darden for choosing me to learn and grow along with other black leaders.